sandroclark/Venezuelan-Intrusion/README.md

 - Took the datasets and performed Exploratory Data Analysis
 - Created a data pipeline
 - Built several models and picked support vector machine with stochastic gradient descent due to it's high accuracy and precision
-- Built a Neural Network which improved gave great accuracy but was overfit to the over represnted classes
-- Performed emotional analysis for each personality type
 - Created Word Clouds based on the frequancy of words used by each personality type.
 - Next step would be to gather data from another place like twitter or facebook and see if we can predict personalities based on that text